earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 VBA, Shell, HTML/CSS
 </div>

-There are obviously lots of nuances that a simple green / brown split misses - I expect that more green field projects start with Swift than with ObjectiveC, but its not a bad split.
-There are far more brown langauges in this list than green, but that is what I would expect given that year on year turn-over in programming languages is realively low.
+There are many nuances that a simple green / brown split misses - I expect that more greenfield projects start with Swift than with Objective-C, but it does seem sufficient to capture what we need.
+There are far more brown languages in this list than green, but that is what I would expect given that year-on-year turn-over in programming languages is relatively low.

-Now we can answer the question: Do people love and dread the languages they state, in that stackoverflow survey, or are they really just dreading legacy code?
-Or put another way: If Java and Ruby appeared today, without piles of old rails apps and old enterprise Java applications to maintain, would they still be dreaded?
+Now we can answer the question: Do people love and dread the languages they state or are they just dreading legacy code?
+Or to put it another way: If Java and Ruby appeared today, without piles of old rails apps and old enterprise Java applications to maintain, would they still be dreaded or would they be more likely to show up on the loved list?

 ## The Dreaded Brown Programming Languages